mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Conversely, use cases that are not ideally suited to our first realization of FPC involve revelation of private data conditional on the ledger state.
 For example, auctions or voting systems in which the bids/votes are kept private until some event such as the closure of a round.
 Such use cases may be subject to rollback attacks that may reveal private data in case of a compromised Peer.
-These use cases should be avoided in FPC Lite but will be addressed in a future release of FPC, as described in the [Rollback Protection Extension](#rollback-protection-extension) for FPC Lite and our Roadmap.
+These use cases should be avoided in FPC 1.0 but will be addressed in a future release of FPC, as described in the [Rollback Protection Extension](#rollback-protection-extension) for FPC 1.0 and our Roadmap.

 ## Overview of Architecture

-The FPC Lite architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC Chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC Client, which builds on top of the Fabric Client SDK.
+The FPC 1.0 architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC Chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC Client, which builds on top of the Fabric Client SDK.
 The architecture is agnostic to other Fabric components such as the ordering, gossip or membership services.

 ![Architecture](../images/fpc/high-level/Slide2.png)